-Few businesses demonstrate the unique benefits of the internet to newcomers as thoroughly as eBay, a highly profitable combination of peer-to-peer shopping network and traditional auction house which now matches buyers and sellers in morfe than 40 countries around the globe.
+Few businesses demonstrated the unique benefits of the internet to newcomers as thoroughly as eBay, a highly profitable combination of peer-to-peer shopping network and traditional auction house which matches buyers and sellers in more than 40 countries around the globe.
 Anything legal can be bought and sold on eBay, from low-priced mainstream consumer products to the most obscure collectors' items or even the totally bizarre.
 Gross value of goods sold during 2014 was almost $83bn, and the community includes more than 155m active users worldwide.
 Its impressive profit margins have made eBay one of the world's most valuable internet businesses.
 One of the company's comparatively few missteps was its high-priced acquisition of VoIP pioneer Skype.
 Having failed to establish any meaningful synergies with its online auction business, eBay sold on a controlling stake in Skype that was later snapped up by Microsoft.
 Online payments service Paypal proved a more lucrative venture, contributing close to half of group revenues by the time it was spun off as a separate company in 2015.
-The group acquired digital marketing agency GSI Commerce in 2011.
-This now operates as eBay Enterprise, offering ecommerce platforms, order management and creative services for larger retail customers.
-However as of Nov 2015 it is an entirely separate company, using the eBay brand under license.
+The biggest challenge facing eBay now is how to reignite growth in the face of multiple rival shopping services and a slowdown in traditional classified selling.

 Which agencies handle advertising for eBay?
 Find out more from the Account Assignments database.